-Resolution No.

-WHEREAS, The Transbay Joint Powers Authority (TJPA) is a joint powers agency organized and existing under the laws of the State of California; and

-WHEREAS, Pursuant to the Joint Powers Agreement creating the TJPA, dated April 4, 2001 (Agreement), the TJPA has the authority to receive, collect, invest and disburse moneys; and

-WHEREAS, The Agreement also establishes that the Chief Financial Officer will receive, invest, and disburse funds only in accordance with procedures established by the Board and in conformity with applicable law; and

-WHEREAS, The TJPA adopted an Investment Policy in conformance with federal, state, and other legal requirements on February 16, 2006 and approved revisions to that policy on May 15, 2008, May 12, 2011, November 10, 2011, December 10, 2015, December 8, 2016, November 9, 2017, January 30, 2020, December 10, 2020, and May 13, 2021; and

-WHEREAS, Changes to streamline the use of banks and financial institutions by the TJPA, as well as minor edits and updates, are proposed to the Investment Policy; and

-WHEREAS, The TJPA Investment Policy shall continue to undergo annual review by the TJPA Board; now, therefore, be it

-RESOLVED, That the TJPA Board of Directors adopts the attached revised Investment Policy identified as Board Policy No. 009, Category: Financial Matters.

-I hereby certify that the foregoing resolution was adopted by the Transbay Joint Powers Authority Board of Directors at its meeting of November 18, 2021.
+Resolution No WHEREAS, The Transbay Joint Powers Authority (TJPA) is organized and existing under the laws of the State of California; and s a joint powers agency WHEREAS, Pursuant to the Joint Powers Agreement creating a 2001 (Agreement), the TJPA has the authority to receive, collect, invest a WHEREAS, The Agreement also establishes that the Chief Finantinvest, and disburse funds only in accordance with procedures established conformity with applicable law; and - WHEREAS, The TJPA adopted an Investment Policy in conformand other legal requirements on February 16, 2006 and approved revision 15, 2008, May 12, 2011, November 10, 2011, December 10, 2015, Dece 9, 2017, January 30, 2020, and December 10, 2020; and ons to that policy on May WHEREAS, In response to local agency investment guidelines changes are proposed to language in the Investment Policy to permit the interest accrual instruments consistent with California Government Coordinate in the TJ authorized financial institutions and dealers, and make other minor edits a neutral language, streamline language, and correct typographical errors; e use of zero or negative le Section 53601.6(b)(2).
+PA's existing policy on nd updates to use gender- WHEREAS, The TJPA Investment Policy shall continue to unde TJPA Board; now, therefore, be it ergo annual review by the RESOLVED, That the TJPA Board of Directors adopts the atta Policy identified as Board Policy No. 009, Category: Financial Matters. ached revised Investment I hereby certify that the foregoing resolution was adopted by the Transba Board of Directors at its meeting of May 13, 2021. ny Joint Powers Authority